 Any "back-testing" information provided herein is illustrative only and derived from proprietary models based on certain data (which may not correspond with the data that a third party would use to back-test the Index) and on certain assumptions and estimates (not all of which may be specified herein and which are subject to change without notice).
 The results obtained from different models, assumptions, estimates and/or data may be materially different from the results presented herein, and such "back-testing" information should not be considered indicative of the actual results that might be obtained from an investment or participation in a financial instrument or transaction referencing the Index described herein.
-The hypothetical historical levels presented herein have not been verified by an independent third party, and such hypothetical historical levels presented herein.
-The Relevant Persons expressly disclaim any responsibility for (i) the accuracy or completeness of the models, assumptions, estimates and data used in deriving the "back-testing" information, (ii) any errors or omissions in computing or disseminating the "back-testing" information, and (iii) any uses to which the "back-testing" information may be put by any recipient of such information.
+The hypothetical historical levels presented herein have not been verified by an independent third party, and such hypothetical historical levels have inherent limitations.
+Past hypothetical performance results are neither indicative of nor a guarantee of future returns.
+Actual results will vary, potentially materially, from the hypothetical levels provided herein.
+The Relevant Persons expressly disclaim any responsibility for (i) the accuracy or completeness of the models, assumptions, estimates and data used in deriving the "back-testing" information may be put by any recipient of such information.